 I painted all four walls, even the one that would eventually be covered in vinyl.

 I chose the brand Oracal 631, an indoor removable vinyl.
 I’ve used it before and have been pleased with the quality.
-Additionally, it came in a wide variety of colors.
+It also came in a wide variety of colors.
+I placed an order for 92 pieces of vinyl at Expressions Vinyl.

 - 10 sheets of Brown